 Fix a missing tooth for proper chewing

 Charlie had a missing front tooth for a long time, so his other teeth had shifted toward the teeth gap.
 Missing a front tooth can be embarrassing and inconvenient.

 A missing tooth can also create a difficult place to clean and lead to other problems like bone loss or decay around the existing teeth.

 In his case, we proceeded with his treatment with porcelain crowns and bridge; it was one of the excellent ways to replace a missing tooth and attain straight teeth.
 This treatment gave him a smile he had wanted and natural teeth' functionality when chewing, brushing, or smiling.

-Dr. Shimizu always takes time to achieve aesthetic and functional results, and he was pleased with the results.
+Dr. Shimizu always takes time to achieve aesthetic and functional results, and Charlie was delighted.